brianwarner/facade/README.md

 If you discover a bunch of (Unknown) affiliations, don't panic.
 This probably means you are analyzing a repo with domains that aren't in the stock domain mappings.
+You have a few options here.

+The easiest way is to enter the affiliation data on the People page.
+This causes Facade to rebuild affiliation data for anyone who matches the domain or email address.

-You can import config files from gitdm using the import_gitdm_configs.py script in utilities/ and run Facade with the -nfr options to force a rebuild of affiliation data.
+The more complicated but faster way is to import config files from gitdm using the import_gitdm_configs.py script in utilities/ and run Facade with the -nfr options to force a rebuild of affiliation data.